mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [Inside Snapchat's Teen Opioid Crisis](https://www.rollingstone.com/culture/culture-features/inside-snapchat-teenage-opioid-crisis-1235036691/) - Drug dealers have used Snapchat to sell fake pills to teens, but these opioids are often laced with fentanyl, helping to fuel an overdose epidemic

 - [The viral AI avatar app Lensa undressed me—without my consent](https://www.technologyreview.com/2022/12/12/1064751/the-viral-ai-avatar-app-lensa-undressed-me-without-my-consent/) - My avatars were cartoonishly pornified, while my male colleagues got to be astronauts, explorers, and inventors.

+- [The Vanishing Family](https://www.nytimes.com/2023/07/20/magazine/family-genetics-frontotemporal-dementia.html) - They all have a 50-50 chance of inheriting a cruel genetic mutation — which means disappearing into dementia in middle age.
+This is the story of what it’s like to live with those odds.

+- [Where Has All the Tab Gone?
+A Shortage Panics Fans](https://www.nytimes.com/2018/10/17/business/tab-shortage-coca-cola.html) - Coke is still producing the diet cola, but a major bottler has stopped distribution in its 14-state territory.

+- [When They Stop Selling Your Favorite Thing](https://www.nytimes.com/2025/02/21/style/discontinued-item-favorite.html) - Shoppers are going online to pay dearly for discontinued items, from the perfect lip pencil to Tab.

 - [We did the math on AI’s energy footprint.
 Here’s the story you haven’t heard.](https://www.technologyreview.com/2025/05/20/1116327/ai-energy-usage-climate-footprint-big-tech/) - The emissions from individual AI text, image, and video queries seem small—until you add up what the industry isn’t tracking and consider where it’s heading next.